Altiyan Childs: 2010–present: Debut album and controversies

 Childs' debut single "Somewhere in the World" was made available for download following his win on The X Factor on 22 November 2010.
 The song debuted on the ARIA Singles Chart at number eight, and also debuted on the New Zealand Singles Chart at number five.
 His self-titled debut album was released in Australia and New Zealand on 10 December 2010, featuring re-recorded covers of the songs he performed on The X Factor.
 The album peaked at number three on the ARIA Albums Chart and was certified platinum by the Australian Recording Industry Association (ARIA), for shipments of 70,000 copies.
 In New Zealand, the album reached number three and was certified platinum by the Recording Industry Association of New Zealand (RIANZ), for sales of 15,000 copies.

 On 4 April 2011, Childs' personal manager was arrested after police uncovered a chemical lab that was used to manufacture large quantities of prohibited drugs.
-Childs' shared the property with other housemates, including his manager.
+Childs shared the property with other housemates, including his manager.
 Childs had moved out of the property days before the raid took place.
 His manager was also charged over illegal weapons, which included rifles, pellet guns and a Taser.
-Childs however, was not charged.
+Childs was not charged.
 In an interview with Today Tonight, which was broadcast on the Seven Network on 11 April 2011, Childs revealed that he was earning less than he had as a forklift driver, despite releasing a single in 2010 and touring across Australia.
-He also revealed plans of marrying his 19-year-old girlfriend, Nikki Kingston, who he had met through Facebook.
+He also revealed plans of marrying his 19-year-old girlfriend, Nikki Kingston, whom he had met through Facebook.
 In June 2011, Childs told Australian radio program The Kyle & Jackie O Show that he was planning a national tour of Australia in August that year and that, if his record label agreed, he would like to release a second studio album.

 In January 2012, Childs was found guilty in Taree Local Court of having methamphetamine and marijuana in his system after being pulled over while driving in November 2011.
-His driver's licence was suspended for six months and was fined $600.
+His driver's licence was suspended for six months and he was fined $600.
 As a result of the incident, Rockdale City Council stripped Childs of the key to the city it had awarded him, prompting Childs to launch a tirade alleging corruption at the council.
 The incident also led to Childs falling out with his X Factor mentor Ronan Keating.
 On 24 January 2012, it was announced that Childs had parted ways with Sony Music Australia.
 A spokesperson for the record label told News Limited, "He wanted to move in another direction and the decision was mutual.
 We wish him all the best."
-During this time, Childs announced on his official Facebook page that he would be releasing a tell-all memoir titled Altiyan & Goliath, detailing the "deepest truths" about the rise and fall of his post X Factor career.
+During this time, Childs announced on his official Facebook page that he would be releasing a tell-all memoir titled Altiyan & Goliath, detailing the "deepest truths" about the rise and fall of his post-X Factor career.